Free school meals for your child

 If you claim Universal Credit, your earnings will be assessed from up to three of your last Universal Credit assessment periods.
 This process may take longer to confirm your eligibility.

-If your personal circumstances change, please fill in the change of circumstances form below.
+If your personal circumstances change, such as a change in name or address, please fill in the change of circumstances form below.

 Paper application form